goharbor/harbor/CONTRIBUTING.md

 It is a great way to contribute to Harbor by reporting an issue.
 Well-written and complete bug reports are always welcome!
 Please open an issue on Github and follow the template to fill in required information.

 Before opening any issue, please look up the existing [issues](https://github.com/vmware/harbor/issues) to avoid submitting a duplication.
-If you find a match, you can "subscribe" it to get notified on updates.
+If you find a match, you can "subscribe" to it to get notified on updates.
 If you have additional helpful information about the issue, please leave a comment.

 When reporting issues, always include: